Cat Spraying: Why It Happens and How to Stop It

 Cat Spray Vs. Pee: What’s the Difference?

 Cats pee to eliminate waste.
 Soiling issues like peeing right outside the litter box are usually due to a poor litter box setup, underlying diseases, cognitive decline, or old age.
-Though some of these can factor into spraying behavior, cats generally spray to communicate mating status, establish territory, and respond to anxiety
+Sometimes, it can even be a cry for help.
+Though some of these can contribute to spraying, cats generally spray to communicate mating status, establish territory, and respond to anxiety.

-Here are some tangible ways to tell the difference between cat spraying and regular peeing.
-These are just guidelines, so it’s best to have your veterinarian make a proper diagnosis if you’re unsure.
+There are tangible ways to tell the difference between cat spraying and peeing.
+Use the following signs are guidelines.
+If you’re unsure, it’s best to have your veterinarian make a proper diagnosis.

 Is it a Squirt or Stream?

-A cat who sprays will produce a smaller amount of urine than you would normally see with regular elimination.
-Put into perspective, healthy adult cats normally produces 28 milliliters of urine every 24 hours.
-In contrast, sprayers usually squirt less than two milliliters
+A cat who sprays will produce a smaller amount of urine compared to regular elimination.
+Put into perspective, healthy adult cats normally produce 28 milliliters of urine every 24 hours.
+In contrast, sprayers usually squirt less than two milliliters.

 Does the Pee Land on the Floor or Wall?

-Goin says sprayers usually aim for vertical surfaces, which is why you may notice urine on walls, fences, or the sides of chairs.
-Cats with inappropriate urination issues, she says, will usually pee on horizontal surfaces (like floors and walls).
+Goin says sprayers usually aim for vertical surfaces like walls, fences, or chairs.
+Cats with inappropriate urination issues, she says, will usually pee on horizontal surfaces.
 This is not a hard and fast rule, though.
-Some cats will occasionally spray on horizontal surfaces
+Some cats will occasionally spray on horizontal surfaces.

 Is the Cat Standing or Squatting When He Pees?